Confidentiality and privacy

 3. If a client is threatening to harm another person physically, we must notify the police and inform the intended victim.

-To make an appointment or ask a question, please email us or call or text us today at:
+To make an appointment or ask a question, please email us or call us today at: